The Loom of Minerva: An Introduction to Computer Projects for the Literary Scholar

 Non-linear or circular thinking

-Whichever route we choose, we eventually arrive at the END of the project (although, as we shall see below in "The Project Life Cycle," the END may not actually be the end at all, but only a new beginning.)
+Whichever route we choose, we eventually arrive at the END of the project (although, as we see below in "The Project Life Cycle," the END may not actually be the end at all, but only a new beginning.)

 Detail of choose a topic

-The Project Life Cycle: the wheel chart
+The Project Life Cycle

 The designing of a project may be compared to a journey or quest, the search for a solution to a problem.
 It is, however, sometimes more like a labyrinth, in which there are many different routes, and perhaps even many different outcomes.
 In the commercial and industrial world from which the discipline of Systems Analysis comes, the development of a project is often formally defined in terms of a Project Life Cycle.
 This life cycle contains phases or episodes, that are the stages of its life history.
 They are frequently defined thus: